Alfonzo1114/Alfonzo1114/README.md

 - 👋 Hi, I’m @Alfonzo1114
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning python, power BI, RStudio, Excel, Java Script
+- Have experience applying numerical methods, fourier transforms, and use of symbolic math
 - 💞️ I’m looking to collaborate on projects involving the use of Machine Learning.

 <!---